rschen5/ChessGPTutor/README.md

-# ChessGPT
+# ChessGPTutor
-Integrating ChatGPT into Chess for move explanations with Stockfish as the engine.
+Integrating ChatGPT into chess for move explanations with Stockfish as the engine.

 ## Feedback form